Click links below for information on identifying and reporting Palmer amaranth (PA).

 Click Here for a map of affected areas.

 With the discovery of PA in North Dakota, it is imperative to act quickly to address this new invader.
-It is critical to work collaboratively with your county weed board and county extension agents in identifying new populations.
+It is critical to work collaboratively with your county weed board in identifying new populations.

 - Landowners should scout fields starting in late spring through summer and fall, especially before harvest.